-Around 2003, originally known as Laotians of Atlanta by other organizations, volunteers participated in local community cultural, social, and networking events.
+Laotian American Society (LAS) was officially established as a non-profit organization in 2005.
+LAS came about through passionate volunteers of the greater Atlanta Area from former groups including the Laotian American Organization (LAO) and Laotians of Atlanta.
+Volunteers and members participated in local community cultural, social, and networking events.
 Many shared the same vision to serve their community to support the younger generations, promote education, create health awareness, recognize role models, support Lao businesses and share the Lao culture with others, stemming the idea of LAS.

-With the generosity of so many kind people from everywhere, LAS continues to grow.
-LAS has been recognized nationally and internationally for its work in serving its community.
-LAS has continually worked with the three local Lao temples: Wat Lao Buddhakhanti, Wat Lao Buddhamoongcoon, and Wat Lao Phothisaram.
-LAS has also teamed up with many other local Asian American organizations such as the National Association of Asian American Professionals (NAAAP-Atlanta), APAC, GAAAPIC, and the Asian Cultural Experience (ACE).
+With the generosity of so many kind people from everywhere, LAS continues to grow and has been recognized nationally and internationally for its work in serving its community.
+LAS has continually worked with the three local Lao temples: Wat Lao Buddhakhanti, Wat Lao Buddhamoongcoon and Wat Lao Phothisaram, and has also teamed up with many other local Asian American organizations such as the National Association of Asian American Professionals (NAAAP-Atlanta), APAC, GAAAPIC, and the Asian Cultural Experience (ACE).

 LAS greatly appreciates all the support from fellow organizations.
 Though LAS has achieved in improving the community, there is still so much more work and help that is needed to further improve.
 It is up to the Laotian Americans in the greater Atlanta area to make it its priority and continue to help the next generations follow their dreams.